cefore/cefpyco/README.md

 The **receive method has the optional argument `error_on_timeout` (default value: False).
-It waits for about 4 seconds after the method is executed and returns the process if it cannot receive the message. ** If you want to receive packets until a successful packet reception, you need to use a loop syntax such as “while.”
+It waits for about 4 seconds after the method is executed and returns the process if it cannot receive the message. ** If you want to receive packets until a successful packet reception, you need to use a loop syntax such as "while."
-In this case, if error_on_timeout is set to “True,” CefpycoHandle disconnects from Cefore.
+In this case, if error_on_timeout is set to "True," CefpycoHandle disconnects from Cefore.
 (It cannot receive anything anymore.)

 The receive method returns the received result in a CcnPacketInfo object, regardless of whether the received packet is an Interest or Data packet.
 The meaning of each property value of this object is as follows.